codykimberling/CKBasicAuthUrlUtilities/README.md

 	- (NSString *)basicAuthenticationStringWithoutEncodingForUrl:(NSURL *)url;

 Preempt Authentication callbacks by initializing a NSMutableURLRequest with the provided url.
-If given URL has authentication (username or password), then add basic authentication to url request preemptively This can be used when the server returns a 401 without a 403 response and the standard NSURLConnectionDelegate willSendRequestForAuthenticationChallenge is not automatically called
+If given URL has authentication, then add basic authentication to url request preemptively.
+This can be used when the server returns a 401 without a 403 response and the standard NSURLConnectionDelegate willSendRequestForAuthenticationChallenge is not automatically called

 	- (NSMutableURLRequest *)urlRequestWithPreemptiveBasicAuthenticationWithUrl:(NSURL *)url;